sbkanishk/sbkanishk/README.md

 - 🎓 Applied Mathematics student at **NIT Surat**, Gujarat
 - 🔍 Interested in **data analysis** and **software development**
 - 🕸️ Enjoy building interactive, visually-styled web projects
-- ⚽ Football mindset — discipline & teamwork carry over into how I work
 - 📸 Also into photography and sports outside of tech
 - 🤝 Open to collaboration